Raoshwill99/stxsustain/README.md

-# STX 4 Sustainability: Real-World Environmental Impact Solutions
+# STX for Sustainability: Real-World Environmental Impact Solutions

 ## Overview

 STX for Sustainability is a blockchain-based solution built on the Stacks ecosystem, aiming to create a framework for funding and incentivizing environmental projects using STX.
-By tokenizing carbon credits, supporting sustainable practices, providing a marketplace for trading, and integrating real-world data, this project promotes ecological responsibility while enhancing the value of STX.
+By tokenizing carbon credits, supporting sustainable practices, providing a marketplace for trading, integrating real-world data, and now implementing a governance system, this project promotes ecological responsibility while enhancing the value of STX.

 ## Features